YikiDragon/FF-PTNet/README.md

 `eval.py` is the code for evaluation.

 ## Acknowledgement
-Part of our code is based on [NPT](https://github.com/jiashunwang/Neural-Pose-Transfer)，and [SEAN](https://github.com/ZPdesu/SEAN).
+Part of our code is based on [NPT](https://github.com/jiashunwang/Neural-Pose-Transfer) and [SEAN](https://github.com/ZPdesu/SEAN).
 Many thanks!

 ## License
 MIT License